MingzhenAo/Constraint-Programming/README.md

 * run_sovlers.py

   A script is used to run all other eight solvers except izplus for all models.

+* interface

+  A file save some interfaces that will be used for some solvers.
+* start, junior, expert, master and wizard

+  The names represent different difficulties.
+Each of them contains 24 files that name as model1, model2 and so on.
+For each of these file, there are correspondings Minizinc (.mzn) file, Flatzinc (.fzn) file, .ozn file.
+And other 9 log files to log the result of each solver.

 ## Zig Zag Puzzler
 All the experiments and corresponding scripts about IQ Twist has been stored in it.
 ## Formalities